khallad2/GovData-Dashboard/README.md

 ## API Request Approach for Fetching Ministries Data

+### Language of choice Typescript (Nest.js)

+I chose TypeScript for its seamless integration with JavaScript, offering strong typing and simplicity, similar to Kotlin and Java.
+While I could have used Java or Kotlin, TypeScript with NestJS provides a more lightweight, less boilerplate, and faster development experience for this project.

 ### Initially

 I aimed to send a single request to fetch data for multiple ministries and their subordinates by sending multiple query parameters in the request URL.
 For example, we attempted the following API call with two ministries: `https://demo.ckan.org/api/3/action/package_search?q=Bundesamt%20f%C3%BCr%20Justiz&q=Deutsches%20Patent-%20und%20Markenamt`
 However, this approach consistently returned 0 results.
 After some investigation, we found that CKAN’s `package_search` API does not support searching with multiple `q` parameters for different entities in a single request.